 - Heat soup over low heat.
 Add mushrooms and diced turkey.
 Allow to heat for at least 10 minutes, stirring occasionally.

-- Serve in warm bowls and garnish with chopped chives.
+- Serve in warm bowls and garnish with chopped chives, bread or gluten free crackers/bread for gluten free.